v-ca/v-ca/README.md

 - 🔭 : I’m currently working on - Bachelor of Science in Data Science (emph.
 Mathematics), Arizona State University, 3.79 GPA

-- 🌱 : I’m currently learning - Optimization, Statistics, Data Science, Machine Learning, NLP, Computer-Vision.
+- 🌱 : I’m currently learning - Optimization, Statistics, Data Science, Machine Learning, NLP, Computer Vision.
 I'm also working on learning cryptography as a side hustle.

-- 👯 : I’m looking to collaborate on data science, social psychology, non-profit and machine learning projects.
+- 👯 : I’m looking to collaborate on data science, social psychology, non-profit, and machine learning projects.

 Additionally, it may be important to note that all of this is a work in progress.
 I am still attempting to set up and share repositories - as well as engage more with social media.
 Ideally, I will be satisfied once I turn this section into a mini-resume.
 This should be accomplished within the next few weeks.
 Thank you.